-Here at Fork Trucks Direct Ltd, we offer a wide range of diesel, gas and electric powered forklifts to suit your business needs.
+Here at Fork Trucks Direct Ltd, we offer a wide range of diesel, gas or electric forklifts to suit your business needs.

 Choosing the right forklift depends on the tasks it must perform, the working environment, and the level of performance and efficiency required.
 So, if you’re looking for guidance to help you decide which is the right type of forklift for your company to invest in, read on.

 Forklifts that run on liquefied petroleum gas (LPG) are in many ways the most flexible option of the differently powered forklifts available, and this has made them extremely popular.
 Unlike diesel powered forklifts, gas powered forklifts are suitable for both indoor and outdoor use, and can be run round the clock without stopping to recharge, as is required for electric powered forklifts.
 LPG powered trucks run on 100% power throughout, maintaining productivity which is especially noticeable when used outdoors where higher speeds are possible.